Healthy Snacks for Kids on the Go

 Looks like you have quite a few amazing options to pick from out there.
 Ask your little crew what their favorites are, and help them feel like they are a part of the deciding factor.
 Discuss with them the importance of good nutrition so that they can begin to make the right choices as they grow and mature.
 As always, drinking lots of water through the day is just as important for growing children as vitamins and nutrients; always pack a water bottle!

 We're all busy busy busy these days, but choosing healthy snacks for kids-on-the-go can make everyone's day run a little smoother.
-Discover some of the best snack solutions with Bobo's bars, and be sure to plan healthy snacks for yourself too, Mama!
+Discover some of the best snack solutions with Bobo's bars, bites and toaster pastries, and be sure to plan healthy snacks for yourself too, Mama!